Can you plug your RV into your dryer outlet?

 Good news, folks!
 With an adapter, you can plug into a NEMA 14-50R receptacle!

 At first glance, this might be confusing.
 “Doesn’t a 14-50R supply 240V power?” you say?
-Well, yes, it does.
-That’s where the adapter comes in.
+Well, yes, it does, across two hot legs X and Y. That’s where the adapter comes in.
 The adapter rearranges the contacts so you get 120 volts at the TT-30 side.
 It’s kosher and safe.

 For 50A RVs: Yes!